-All commercial laundries in New Zealand must obtain trade waste consents from local water utilities.
-Non-compliance penalties reach $50,000+.
+All commercial laundries in New Zealand must obtain trade waste consents from local water authorities.
+Non-compliance penalties can be significant.
 Each region sets specific discharge limits for pH, temperature, and suspended solids.
-Water recycling systems help facilities exceed compliance standards while reducing trade waste charges by $15K-$60K annually.
+Water recycling systems help facilities meet compliance while reducing discharge volume and trade waste charges.

 New Zealand commercial laundry regulations summary